alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1**, we used `List<T>` to contrast `Map` vs `Bind` (aka `FlatMap`), and built `Maybe<T>` to chain optional steps.

-The Result monad allows you to represent a computation's outcome as success or failure and to sequence computations so failures propagate until handled.
+The `Result` monad allows you to represent a computation's outcome as success or failure and to sequence computations so failures propagate until handled.

 This transforms error handling from implicit control flow into an explicit return value.
-This allows errors to flow linearly, avoiding implicit throws and verbose defensive checking.
+This allows errors to flow linearly, avoiding implicit `throw`s and verbose defensive checking.

 In practice, `Result` is usually **success-biased**: `Map`/`Bind` operate on the success value and propagate the error unchanged.